akash-network/docs/guides/deploy/README.md

 ## Update your deployment

 Updating active deployments is a two step process.
-First, edit the deploy.yml with the desired changes.
+First, edit your deployment YAML file with the desired changes.

 {% hint style="warn" %}